MikeyBeez/yzzy/README.md

 You need a Google Cloud account.
 Set one up.
 Create a project.
 Enable the vertexai API within your new project.
+I'm not using the vertex API here.
+That API is expensive.
+I think the way I'm doing it is free.
 Create an access token.

 On you local machine